jennyyn/CS-3560_Wordle_Clone/REPORT.md

    - **Solution:** I fixed this by changing how colors are assigned.
 Instead of just checking if a letter is in the word for yellow, I counted how many times each letter appears.
 I marked correct positions as green, then remaining occurrences as yellow if unused, and everything else as gray.

 2. **Challenge 2:** I had trouble trying to make the on-screen keyboard change to the right colors after the word was typed.
    - **Solution:** I fixed this by sending the background color of the cell label to opaque and gray.
-This then allowed the color change to show
+This then allowed the color change to show.

-## What We Learned
+## What I Learned
 - **OOP Concepts Reinforced:** Encapsulation, separation of concerns (MVC), and use of enums for fixed states.
 - **Design Patterns Discovered:** Model-View-Controller (MVC) pattern for organizing code
 - **Testing Insights:** Learned the importance of unit testing functions like color assignment, word validation, and handling edge cases (e.g., repeated letters).

-## If We Had More Time
+## If I Had More Time
-- **Feature We'd Add:**  hint system for difficult words, score system
+- **Feature I'd Add:**  hint system for difficult words, score system
-- **Refactoring We'd Do:** separate input handling from controller logic, create utility classes for color assignment
+- **Refactoring I'd Do:** separate input handling from controller logic, create utility classes for color assignment
 - **Performance Improvements:** optimize grid updates, reduce unnecessary repaint calls, and improve word validation efficiency for large word lists, increase words in words file